CSchink/reimbursement_system/README.md

 ## Features

-* Sleek User Interface
+* Sleek User Interface.
-* Approve or Deny Multiple Reimburesments at Once
+* Approve or deny multiple reimbursements at once.
+* Employees can submit reimbursements, specifying the type and the amount.
+* Employees can see all of their reimbursements and whether they're approved, pending or denied.

 ## Getting Started